Center for Power Optimization of Electro-thermal Systems

 - Networking opportunities

-- $500 conference allowance to present REU research during school year (i.e. ASME, SHPE, NSBE)
+- Conference allowance to present REU research during school year (i.e. ASME, SHPE, NSBE), including virtual conferences

 - Undergraduates majoring in science, technology, engineering or mathematics (STEM) disciplines.